Why would you choose to live in Conway, South Carolina?

 If you or anyone in your family like live theatre, the Theatre of the Republic is located on Main Street and is a decades-old live performance venue that is committed to providing affordable and quality non-professional theatrical productions.
 Performed by local actors and actresses, the Theatre of the Republic is where locals and visitors to the area gather together to enjoy shows year-round.
 Or for those looking for a little history lesson, sample the everyday life of a Horry Country farm family living during the early 1900s at The L.W.
 Paul Living History Farm.
 And for the avid golfer, there are numerous golf courses in and around Conway that are ideal for a day spent perfecting your swing.
 Some of these courses include Burning Ridge Golf Club, South Carolina Golf Center, and The General James Hackler Course.
 There are so many family-friendly adventures to do in Conway and the surrounding areas that you are sure to keep a smile on everyone’s face no matter the activity!

 It is safe to say that there is something for every fashion sense, budget, and palette in Conway, SC!
 If you are looking for something hot and fresh, be sure to check out Trestle Bakery located on Main Street, where you will find an assortment of goodies from homemade pasta to mouthwatering desserts.
-Or for the local coffee and tea spots, there are Rivertown Roasters On Main, C3 Coffee Bar and Crispy Yummy Donuts And Great Food.
+Or for the local coffee and tea spots, there are Rivertown Roasters On Main, C3 Coffee Bar and Crispy Yummy Donuts, And Great Food.
 There is also Crady’s Eclectic, which has been a local favorite for many years.
 For the shopaholics, residents will be happy to find wonderful boutique shopping around every corner.
-Bodega is a great local spot that features specialty kitchen and home accessories.
+Bodega is a great local spot that features specialty kitchens and home accessories.

 What is transportation like in Conway, SC?